-Most of the initial studies reported that the best results would be in the anterior mandible region [23-25], suggesting that the chosen region should be, strictly, among the mental foramina [23].
-But it was also demonstrated that the technique is predictable in both arches [26-30], as well as in the posterior region, and concluded that the best results would be related to regions with better bone qualities [31,32].
-The follow-up times, with the respective success rates, were high and varied between 18 months, with 100% [33] to 8.6 years, with 96.7% success that this factor influenced the results.
+But it was also demonstrated that the technique is predictable in both arches [70], as well as in the posterior region, and concluded that the best results would be related to regions with better bone qualities [71].
+The follow-up times, with the respective success rates, were high and varied between 18 months, with 100% [63] to 8.6 years, with 96.7% success that this factor influenced the results.

 In this sense, prior preparation can reduce time and improve patient comfort.
 Thus, a randomized controlled study with 20 patients analyzed immediate functional versus non-functional loads with posterior mandible restorations for marginal bone defects, implant success/survival, and patient satisfaction.
 A questionnaire with visual analog scales was used to assess patient satisfaction.
 After 36 months, data were assessed for 9 patients (21 implants) in the study group (immediate functional load) and 10 patients (31 implants) in the control group (immediate nonfunctional load).
 One implant in the control group was lost, so the implant's overall success and survival rate was 98.2%.
 Marginal bone defects were consistent with previous studies and comparable in both groups.
 Periotest values did not change significantly from the beginning and at 12 months of follow-up.
 Patient satisfaction was high and did not involve significant intergroup differences.
-Therefore, both types of immediate provisional restorations are viable in selected patients [32].
+Therefore, both types of immediate provisional restorations are viable in selected patients [72].

-Another study explored the viability and short-term clinical results of ILI with fixed temporary bridges (2 to 4 teeth) through a complete digital workflow and assessed the three-dimensional (3D) deviation of the fingerprint compared to the traditional printing method [21].
-A total of 31 partially edentulous patients (16 women and 15 men) were recruited in this study.
+Another study explored the viability and short-term clinical results of ILI with fixed temporary bridges (2 to 4 teeth) through a complete digital workflow and assessed the three-dimensional (3D) deviation of the fingerprint compared to the traditional printing method.
+A total of 31 partially edentulous patients (16 women and 15 men) were recruited for this study.
 Fingerprints were taken immediately after implant placement, and temporary splint bridges supported by the implant were manufactured using a fully digital approach (no model) and delivered within 24 hours.
 Definitive restorations were completed 4 months after surgery using the traditional printing technique.
 3D printing deviations were analyzed by comparing digital and conventional printing methods.
 Seventy-four implants were surgically placed and immediately loaded with 34 temporary bridges manufactured using a completely digital approach.
-The fingerprint deviation compared to the traditional printing method was 27.43 \pm 13.47 μm.
-The time costs for the chair and laboratory side were 32.55 ± 4.73 and 69.30 ± 10.87 minutes, respectively.
+The fingerprint deviation compared to the traditional printing method was $27.43 \pm 13.47 \mu m$.
+The time costs for the chair and laboratory side were 32.55 \pm 4.73 and 69.30 \pm 10.87 minutes, respectively.
 The marginal bone changes were -1.58 mm and -1.69 mm at 4 and 12 months after surgery.
-The implants had a survival rate of 100% in the followup period of 1 year.
+The implants had a survival rate of 100% in the follow-up period of 1 year.
 Immediate loading of multiple implants in partially edentulous patients (2-4 teeth) with a completely digital approach is clinically applicable.
-The 3D discrepancy between fingerprint and traditional is within the acceptable clinical range.
+The 3D discrepancy between fingerprint and traditional is within the acceptable clinical range [58].